stevenlio88/Portfolio/content/blog/notes/index.md

 | RBF (Gaussian) | Default choice when data nature is unknown; complex, non-linear data | Complex, potentially highly flexible and smooth curves | C, gamma (influence of single data points) |
 | Sigmoid | Useful in applications related to neural networks (as an activation function) | Highly non-linear, potentially complex and sometimes difficult to interpret | C, gamma, coef0 |

+### Reservoir Sampling
+Algorithm(s) for randomly selecting a fixed-size sample from a stream of unknown or very large size, where you cannot store all elements in memory.

+1. Fill reservoir with the first k elements.
+2. For each element x_i (i > k):
+    - Generate random integer j in [1, i]
+    - If j ≤ k, replace reservoir[j] with x_i
+Guarantee: every element has probability $k/n$ of being in the final reservoir.

+Intuition: Each new element has a chance to replace an existing one, so that at the end, every element has equal chance to be picked, without knowing the total size in advance.

 ### Synthetic Oversampling (SMOTE)

 To deal with highly imbalanced data (like fraud - minority class) usually leverages an oversampling approaches such as creating synthetic or duplicate samples of the minority class to balance the class distribution, aiming for a 50/50 split for a binary class system for example.